Research

 How do you study ‘ensemble’?
 It’s a complex, humane, and elusive topic which also crystallises some of the central challenges of understanding music.

-Most writing about musical ensemble adopts a distinctive tone that dwells somewhere between the supernatural and the prosaic.
-Investigations of ensemble don’t only purport to ‘explain what’s going on here’ in neutral terms, but are inclined to marvel at the wondrous manner in which humans are able to play ‘together’.
-And specifically, commentators mostly start from the assumption that performers always aim to ‘synchronise’ their performance in just the way required to obtain a suitably beautiful and effective result.
+Most writing about musical ensemble has a distinctive tone, something between the supernatural and the prosaic.
+Investigations of ensemble tend not just to ‘explain what’s going on here’ in a neutral way but seem inclined to marvel at the frankly wondrous manner in which humans are able to play ‘together’.
+More specifically, in reading this sort of thing you often run into the basic assumption that performers aim to ‘synchronise’ their performance in order to obtain a desirable result.

 This is all well and good.
-But there is a problem, one that is common to a great deal of writing on classical music.
-In short, it is that aesthetic preferences and conventions are far less stable than we are often led to believe.
-What is regarded as ‘good’ or ‘proper’ performance has clearly changed over time, sometimes by a vast amount.
-This is pretty obvious, I think, from listening to some early recordings from around a century ago.
-For instance, hear the Czech Quartet — in their day were regarded as among the most elevated performers of chamber music — and notice how far away from modern conventions their performance seems.
+But there is a problem—one that is shared by a lot of writing on classical music.
+In short, it is that aesthetic preferences are less stable historically than we tend to assume: what is regarded as ‘proper’ in performance has changed over time, sometimes by a vast amount.
+This is pretty obvious from listening to early recordings from around a century ago.
+Try the Czech Quartet — in their day regarded as among the most elevated performers of chamber music — whose entire attitude seems a long way from modern conventions.

-Confronting this issue head-on is vital for understanding ensemble performance in all of its richness and sophistication.
-And it will necessarily take us deep into the philosophical foundations of musical thought, because there is currently a vast amount of confusion around questions about musical aesthetics, history, and the very idea of what performance actually ‘is’ in Western Classical Music.
-To understand ‘what’s going on’ when people make music together, then, we’ll have to find a way of escaping that perpetual state of mild incoherence.
-In fact, I will argue that we need a a completely new conceptual model, if we are to get closer to explaining why music has meaning for our lives at all.
+Confronting this issue head-on is important if we are to understand ensemble performance in all of its richness and sophistication, rather than putting the cart before the horse.
+This will take us deep into the philosophical foundations of musical thought, because there remains a surprising amount of confusion about musical aesthetics, and the relationship between history and performance in Western Classical Music.
+To understand ‘what’s going on’ when people make music together, we need to cut through that perpetual state of mild incoherence.
+To get closer to explaining why music has meaning for our lives, I believe we need to start thinking differently about the basics.

 Antonin Dvorak - String Quartet Op.51, ii.
 Dumka